bksnelson/.github.io/essays/AIReflection.md

 Comparing traditional teaching methods with the use of AI reveals significant differences.
 Traditional methods emphasize structured learning and foundational theory, which are crucial for deep understanding but may lack the immediacy and customization that AI tools offer.
 AI learning promotes engagement, immediate application, and high interaction, which can lead to improved knowledge retention and practical skill development, particularly in a fast-moving field like software engineering.

 ### VII.
 Future Considerations:
 The future of AI in software engineering education looks promising yet challenging.
-As AI technology advances, its integration into education can become more fined and offer more personalized and adaptive earning experiences.
+As AI technology advances, its integration into education can become more refined and offer more personalized and adaptive learning experiences.
 The challenge will be to balance AI with traditional learning methods to ensure that students receive immediate assistance while developing critical thinking and problem-solving skills.

 ### VIII.
 Conclusion:
-The use of AI in the ICS 314 has profoundly impacted my learning experience, providing both enhancements and new challenges.
+The use of AI in ICS 314 has profoundly impacted my learning experience, providing both enhancements and new challenges.
 While AI tools have greatly assisted in understanding complex concepts and performing tasks, it is crucial to maintain a balance to ensure comprehensive learning.
 Going forward, optimizing the integration of AI in the computer science field will require continuous adaptation and evaluation to maximize its benefits while mitigating its limitations.